rudiantoni/rudiantoni/README.md

 # Hi there! :wave:

-My name is Rudi Antoni and I'm a software developer from 🇧🇷 Brazi
+My name is Rudi Antoni and I'm a software developer from 🇧🇷 Brazil

 I liked software development since my first contact, which was with the C programming language for PIC microcontrollers :anguished:.
 Since then, I just like every type and possible branch inside and around software development.